fizalihsan/fizalihsan.github.io/source/technology/aws.md

 * messages are delivered to subscribers using different methods, such as Amazon SQS, HTTP, HTTPS, email, SMS, and AWS Lambda.
 * When using SNS, you (as the owner) create a topic and control access to it by defining policies that determine which publishers and subscribers can communicate with the topic and via which technologies.
 * Publishers send messages to topics that they created or that they have permission to publish to.
+* Once published, messages cannot be recalled.
+* Topic names should typically be available for reuse approximately 30–60 seconds after the previous topic with the same name has been deleted.
+The exact time will depend on the number ofsubscriptions active on the topic; topics with a few subscribers will be available instantly for reuse, while topics with larger subscriber lists may take longer.

 __Common Scenarios__